 Natural product-based compounds can be an attractive strategy for the treatment of pancreatic cancer and could be integrated with NP approaches.
 For some of these an inhibiting action against PCSCs has already been demonstrated (for example resveratrol, quercetin, and green tea catechins, and curcumin)[92] and for this reason they would deserve to be analysed as nanoparticle formulations.
 Among these natural compounds there are: withaferin A (a major component of Withania somnifora) and carnosol (found in Rosmarinus officinalis, Salvia carnosa, and Origanum vulgare).
 They have suppressive effects on the proliferation, migration, and c-Met activation of PCSCs[93].
 A recent study, has investigated the α-mangostin (derived from the plant mangosteen) encapsulated NPs’ (Mang-NPs) role in the inhibition of pancreatic carcinogenesis by targeting CSCs in human and transgenic mice.
 The data obtained indicated that Mang-NPs suppress PCSCs’ features (i.e., EMT, cell proliferation, cell cycle, pluripotency, self-renewal, apoptosis) and also target CSCs in mice[94].
 A similar approach has been implemented for the investigation of the efficacy of anthothecol (an antimalarial compound) encapsulated by PLGA NPs (antho-NPs) against PCSCs.
 Interestingly, it has been demonstrated that antho-NPs specifically inhibit PCSC growth by modulating the SHH pathway[95].

 However, although significant progress has been made in the development of NPs, they are far from optimal.
-Indeed, there are already problems regarding the low drug loading capacity of some NPs, liposomes are sometimes affected by drug diffusion through the liposome bilayer, and micellar drugs exhibit in-vivo instability[90].
+Indeed, there are already problems regarding the low drug loading capacity of some NPs, liposomes are sometimes affected by drug diffusion through the liposome bilayer, and micellar drugs exhibit in vivo instability[90].
 For these reasons, polymeric and nanogel drug conjugates, characterized by controlled drug release and higher drug loading capacity, provide to be a better strategy.
 Other challenges that must be addressed in the future for clinical use of NPs concern inefficient delivery, inherent toxicity, off-target effects, unfavourable biological distribution, and lack of clearance from the systemic circulation that sometimes is present[96].
 In conclusion, even if further research is needed for the development of efficient NPs, it is possible to speculate that the targeted delivery system for anti-cancer agents will be translate into clinical practice.
-It is tempting to imagine that in the near future modified NPs might serve as promising nanocarriers for site-specific drug delivery by targeting PCSCs and that such protocol might be further improved for in-vivo applications.
+It is tempting to imagine that in the near future modified NPs might serve as promising nanocarriers for site-specific drug delivery by targeting PCSCs and that such protocol might be further improved for in vivo applications.

 CONCLUSION